KevinMcDonnell6/chordomics/README.md

 ## Data Processing
 The App can handle both MG-RAST data as well as MetaProteomeAnalyzer (MPA) files.

 For metagenomic or metatranscriptomic data first upload your samples to MG-RAST.
-Then enter your MG-RAST ID into chordomics.
+Then enter your MG-RAST ID or upload the correct files to the app.
+Chordomics will merge the taxonomy and function files as well as adding the descriptions for the COG IDs that MG-RAST has annotated the data with.
+The processed file can then be saved.

-For metaproteomics data upload your MPA files one at a time for processing,
+For metaproteomics data upload your data to the MPA and then export the Meta-proteins file.
+Then upload this file to the app.
+Chordomics will use the UniProt API to add COG IDs to each of the meta-proteins.
+It will then add the descriptions for each ID.
+The processed file can then be saved.

 ## Visualising the data
-The Plot tab is where the user is able to view the data they have loaded into the App.
+The Chord Plot tab is where the user is able to view the data they have loaded into the App.
 * Clicking Load Example Data shows already processed data for the user to experiment with.
 * The datasets can be viewed together (default) or individually by selecting the name of the dataset on the left panel.
 * Selecting a taxonomic rank from the panel changes the rank shown on the plot.